-Bigmouth shiner occurs in medium-sized streams with clean gravel and is native to the western half of the state's watersheds.
-As an exception to this, there are also records from the Chemung watershed since 1981, where it has also become established as a non-native.
-This species still inhabits most of its range in the Genesee, while there appears to be declines in the areas east, west and northeast of there.
-Its range appears stable in the Allegheny, where it is labeled as an Allegheny subspecies.
+Bigmouth Shiner occurs in medium-sized streams with clean gravel and is native to five of 18 watersheds in the western half of the state.
+It has also become established as a non-native in the Chemung watershed, with records only since 1981.
+This species still inhabits most of its range in the Genesee while there may be decreases in the Erie watershed.
+Its range also appears stable in the Allegheny, where it is labeled as an Allegheny subspecies.
+Bigmouth Shiner appears to be gone from the Oswego and Ontario watersheds where it was thought to have been a relict.
 It can still be caught in about half of its former range, since 1977.